AmirMotefaker/FilmTrack/README.md

 **FilmTrack** is a modern, Persian-first platform designed for movie and TV show enthusiasts.
 Track your watched content, get personalized release calendars, interact with a vibrant community without spoilers, and discover where to watch legally — all in one place.

-Whether you're a casual viewer or a hardcore cinephile, CineFan brings your entertainment journey to life.
+Whether you're a casual viewer or a hardcore cinephile, FilmTrack brings your entertainment journey to life.

 ---